 In recent years, many other companies have adopted a 4-day week, many of whom have seen remarkable results, including an increase in employee happiness, significant productivity gains, and improved staff retention, among other benefits.

-With this directory, we're putting the spotlight on fellow people-first companies who believe that you don't need five days a week to do great work.
+With this directory, we're putting the spotlight on fellow companies who believe that you don't need five days a week to do great work.
 Know of a company operating on a 4-day week that isn’t included here?
 Has your company decided to embrace a new way of working?
 Let us know, and we’ll update our list.